aiidateam/aiida-core/docs/source/intro/tutorial.rst

     .. dropdown:: Run computations on High Performance Computers

         Connecting to supercomputers
-            To setup up a computer which can communicate with a high-performance computer over SSH, see the :ref:`how-to for running external codes <how-to:run-codes>`, or add a :ref:`custom transport <how-to:plugin-codes:transport>`.
+            To setup up a computer which can communicate with a high-performance computer over SSH, see the :ref:`how-to for running external codes <how-to:run-codes>`, or add a :ref:`custom transport <topics:transport:develop_plugin>`.
             AiiDA has pre-written scheduler plugins to work with LSF, PBSPro, SGE, Slurm and Torque.

         Working with external codes